tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 where changes are logged.
 An authorised operator or engineer can correct a value in the historian if the measurement was erroneous (a sensor failed and reported wildly wrong values, and someone later corrected the record).
 When a value is edited, the historian logs the edit: who edited it, when, what the old value was, what the new value is.
-This audit log is stored in a separate audit database that is not typically accessed by the main historian queries but is available for forensic review.
+This audit log is stored in a separate audit database that is not normally accessed by the main historian queries but is available for forensic review.

 Normal corrections are rare and small.
 A sensor malfunctions for a few seconds and records implausible values (voltage at 9999V, indicating a data overflow).
 An engineer notices this when reviewing the data, flags the bad values, and corrects them.
 The historian's audit log shows a cluster of edit entries, each one corresponding to one of the bad values, all made at the same time by the same user, with an annotation ("Sensor malfunction correction").
-The corrected values are typically set to the last known good value or interpolated from surrounding correct values.
+The corrected values are set to the last known good value or interpolated from surrounding correct values.

 Unauthorised editing is distinguished by its pattern.
 A single measurement value is changed from 240V to 280V without a detectable reason, and no corresponding sensor malfunction or correction note exists.
 Multiple values spread across